 6 Safe Sunscreens Options

 Each of the following recommendations are made with non-toxic ingredients and have a “1” ranking in the Environmental Working Group’s Skin Deep Database.
-I’ve also personally tried most of them (the tinted face sunscreen being the one exception, though I’m dying to try it!) and really liked them.
+I’ve also personally tried them all with great results!

 One of my favorite products from one of my favorite companies (because you know I love a company with a conscience, and Beautycounter is one of the best)!
 Lightweight and water-resistant, this sunscreen uses non-nano zinc oxide BUT blends into the skin so easily (in other words, no white streaks!).